Back To Main

 TYPE: stout glaborous perennial.
 Hs.
 TASTE: root: aromatic taste.

 ROOTS : long thick.
-STEMS: hollow, purplish, pruinose striate pubescent towards base.
+STEMS: hollow, purplish, pruinose, striate, pubescent towards base.

-HEIGHT: <30-200> cm.
+HEIGHT : <30-200> cm.

-UMBELS: compound, terminal axillary 3-4 5cm diam Rays 15-40, 2-8cm, subequal rays
+UMBELS : compound, terminal axillary 3-4; 5cm diam.
+Rays 15-40, 2-8cm, subequal rays

 and peduncle densely puberulent on ridges, sparsely so between.
-Hermaphrodite Only.
+Hermaphrodite only.

-LEAVES: 30-60cm.
-2-3 pinnate, deltate, lower primary divisions, of basal leaves long staiked,
+LEAVES : 30-60cm.
+2-3 pinnate, deltate, lower primary divisions, of basal leaves long stalked,

-segments sessile 1.5-8cm obliquely ovate lancolate, acute. or cuspidate, serrate or biserrate,
+segments sessile 1.5-8cm obliquely ovate lancolate, acute or cuspidate, serrate or biserrate,

-deeply channeled-on upper side, dilated and sheathing at base.
+deeply channeled on upper side, dilated and sheathing at base.
 Upper leaves reduced sheathing

 petioles which >or< enclose the flower buds.
 Cotyledons contracted into a petiole.

-BRACTS: 0-3, caducous.
+BRACTS : 0-3, caducous.
 Bracteoles 6-10, linear, setaceous, puberulent, > as pedicels, persistent.

-FLOWERS: white/pink, petals suberect, incurved, styles form a stylopodium.
+FLOWERS : white/pink, petals suberect, incurved, styles form a stylopodium.

 Calyx teeth minute.
 Protandrous.
 Fl.
 6-7.

-FRUIT: 4-5mm.
+FRUIT : 4-5mm.
 Wings scarious.
 Ovate, dorsally compressed, smooth.
 Commisure narrow.

 Mericarps with prominent, obtuse dorsal ridges, broadly winged lateral margins, wings wider than